 - Contrast is king, so VA panels are too.
 We consider contrast the first measure of image quality, with color saturation, accuracy and resolution coming after.
 When a display has a large dynamic range, the picture is more realistic and 3D-like.
 VA panels offer three to five times the contrast of IPS or TN screens.
 If you place a VA and IPS monitor next to each other with matched brightness levels and calibration standards, the VA screen will easily win in terms of image quality.

 - Consider flicker-free if you’re going to be staring at the screen for over eight hours.
 They won’t flicker at any brightness level, so even those particularly sensitive to flickering will be pleased.

 - Low blue light isn’t a buying point.
-Most operating systems, including Windows 10, have modes for reducing blue light, centered on the theory that blue light interferes with sleep.
-However, although many monitors offer this feature, it's not necessary or helpful.
+Most operating systems, including Windows 10, have modes for reducing blue light, based on the theory that blue light interferes with sleep.
+But although many monitors offer this feature, it's not necessary or helpful.
 Since reducing blue brightness also affects all other colors, you may experience an unnatural look in graphics and photos.
 This is especially distracting in games and videos.
 Low blue light can make a computer image less straining on your eyes but so can accurate calibration.
-Don't prioritize low blue light, but note that it’s becoming harder to find monitors without it.
+There's no need to prioritize low blue light, but it’s becoming harder to find monitors without it.

 Professional monitors: Which features matter?